The Guide to DAF-seq

 Notes

-- The reaction volume of the "On-Nuclei Cytosine Deamination" may be doubled to accommodate 500K cells.
+- The reaction volume of the "On-Nuclei Cytidine Deamination" may be doubled to accommodate 500K nuclei in step 9.
 If 100 uL volume is used, no additional buffer is required at step 14 of "DNA Extraction".

 - We have observed that the recovery of SsDddA-treated DNA is approximately 10-20% as efficient as untreated DNA using the Monarch Spin gDNA Extraction Kit.
 This recovery is typically sufficient for downstream applications.